 YouTube Music app FAQ for YouTube partners & creators

-Questions about YouTube MusicIs the YouTube Music app free?
+Questions about YouTube MusicIs YouTube Music free?

-Music is one of the most popular content categories on YouTube and — much like families and gamers use YouTube differently — so do music lovers.
+Music is one of the most popular content categories on YouTube, and much like families and gamers use YouTube differently, so do music lovers.

-As a YouTube built just for music, YouTube Music lets fans watch and listen to a nearly endless catalog in an app designed for music discovery.
+As a YouTube built just for music, YouTube Music lets fans watch and listen to a nearly endless catalogue in an app designed for music discovery.
 It helps fans more easily discover the breadth and diversity of music content on YouTube and connect to artists like you.

 YouTube has unique music content that your fans won't find anywhere else:

-- Official music videos, full albums, remixes, covers, and more
+- Official music videos, full albums, remixes, covers and more

 - Classic recordings and videos that span decades